Price increase coming January 31. Buy now and save

 Richest City in Illinois

-The richest city in Illinois is Winnetka with an average household income of $458,988 as of 2022 and 12,292 people as of 2023 according to the most current Census data available (citation).
+The richest city in Illinois is Kenilworth in Cook County with an average household income of $460,411 as of 2023.
+While exceptionally affluent, Kenilworth only has a population of 2,401 as of 2023.
+The richest city in Illinois with at least 5,000 people is Winnetka in Cook County with an average household income of $457,404 as of 2023 and 12,292 people as of 2023 according to the most current Census data available (citation).

 Download the newest population data for Illinois cities